All tuition assistance system questions and help should be directed to your Education Services Office (ESO) or your unit/branch.

 • Incomplete (I) grades must be reported within 6 months (1 semester) to avoid recoupment.

 • Grades labeled as "W" (withdraw) have the option to be waived, but some branches have distinct situations for a waiver.
-Contact your ESO for details on the process.
+Contact your ESO or branch for details on the process.

 Limitations